Aragath/Depression-Detection-Transformer/README.md

 - Om Jodhpurkar (jodhpurk@usc.edu)
 - Sneh Thorat (snehpram@usc.edu)

-## Abstract
-In this study, we propose a multi-modal transformer-based framework for the detection of depression using audio and text modalities from clinical interview data.
-Our approach leverages the self-attention mechanism in transformers and improves both diagnostic accuracy and interpretability.
-The proposed model achieves an average improvement of 4.5% in diagnostic accuracy for audio-textual depression detection on two benchmark datasets.
-By analyzing attention weights, we identify the most influential features in audio and text that drive the model’s predictions, offering valuable insights into key factors contributing to depression diagnosis.

-## Introduction
-Depression is a serious mental health disorder that often goes undiagnosed due to the challenges associated with traditional diagnostic methods.
-This project proposes an automated solution that combines audio and textual data from clinical interviews to improve the detection of depression.
-The proposed transformer-based model offers improved diagnostic accuracy and interpretability, with potential for use in clinical settings for early intervention.

 ## Datasets
 We use the following two datasets for training and evaluation: